 Whether you’re a new or experienced RN, the idea of floating fills many nurses with anxiety.
-Some nurses worry that working as a float nurse can damage their credibility or even jeopardize their license.
+Some nurses worry that working as float nurses can damage their credibility or even jeopardize their license.

 Abigail Schneider MSN, RN and Clinical Content Manager for AMN Healthcare explains, "Floating is not always seen as an opportunity, but rather as a necessary chore when your turn to float comes up.
 However, floating is a way to get a feel for how nursing care is managed and delivered in units other than your own.
 I have known several nurses who were floated to other units only to discover they really enjoyed the patient population so much that they eventually transferred to the unit they floated to."

 For a travel nurse on a new assignment, knowing how to stay poised and effective as a float nurse is essential.
 With the right attitude, float nurses can establish themselves as team players, willing to jump in wherever necessary, increasing their chances of getting invited back.

 Since many permanent staff members hate floating, hospitals often bring in travel nurses who are willing to float to prevent the turnover of their regular staff.
 The result?
 More career opportunities for travelers.